dbonfigli/go-to-live-kata/README.md

 Go to live! kata
 ==================================

+## Requirements

+You need vagrant and ansible 2.4 on the host machine.

+## Istruction

+First, check the variables in ansible/deploy.yml, then deploy a new machine with "vagrant up".

+Run again the deploy with: "vagrant provision" or (at path level):

+PYTHONUNBUFFERED=1 ANSIBLE_FORCE_COLOR=true ANSIBLE_HOST_KEY_CHECKING=false ANSIBLE_SSH_ARGS='-o UserKnownHostsFile=/dev/null -o IdentitiesOnly=yes -o ControlMaster=auto -o ControlPersist=60s' ansible-playbook --connection=ssh --timeout=30 --limit="default" --inventory-file=.vagrant/provisioners/ansible/inventory -v ansible/deploy.yml

+Backup an installation with the playbook backup.yml, change the required vars (bk_dest in particular) and run:

+PYTHONUNBUFFERED=1 ANSIBLE_FORCE_COLOR=true ANSIBLE_HOST_KEY_CHECKING=false ANSIBLE_SSH_ARGS='-o UserKnownHostsFile=/dev/null -o IdentitiesOnly=yes -o ControlMaster=auto -o ControlPersist=60s' ansible-playbook --connection=ssh --timeout=30 --limit="default" --inventory-file=.vagrant/provisioners/ansible/inventory -v ansible/backup.yml

+## Details

+The deploy playbook supports a clean wordpress installation with sources downloaded from wordpress.org, or a deploy of a backup (done with the playbook backup.yml or, manually, dumping and compressing the wordpress db in bz2 and compressing the wordpress main dir in bz2).
+It tries to be idempotent, if you want a destructive installation that overwrite wordpress files and db use force_installation: True.

+You can install multiple wordpress sites in the same machine, just change wp_site_name before running the deploy of each site.

+## Task

 Contained in this repo, there are some instructions for a new application that will go live in the next month!

 You will need to: